 Unless stated otherwise, appropriate test signals for LTE/NR/WLAN acoustic tests are generally described and defined in ITU-T Recommendation P.501 [XX].

 More information can be found in the test procedures described below.

+Test signal calibration

-The receiving side test signal levels are calibrated according to the Figure x below, by using the IVAS reference renderer [x].
+The receiving side test signal levels are calibrated according to the Figure 9 below, by using the IVAS reference renderer as defined in [TS 26.25x].
+The renderer output format shall be set to [7.1+4 / binaural] output.

 [Editor’s note: Define whether to use one common output format (e.g., 7.1+4/binaural output) or test specific target output format for calibration.
 Applicability of BS.1770 with binaural signals need to be verified.]